 DoView Boards

-A DoView Board is simply a diagram with a set of boxes on the left that need to be done first, to achieve high-level outcome boxes on the right.
+A DoView Board is simply a This-Then diagram with a set of boxes on the left that need to be done first, to achieve high-level outcome boxes on the right.
 They can be used to plan anything from a two-day holiday to an entire country’s economic strategy.
 This works because the common starting point in any planning is identifying the ‘This-Then’ steps that need to be done.
-Often, when we are interacting with an AI system (and always when we are working with AI agents), we are planning things we want done.

 A simple DoView Board of a cycling trip